 Glazed ceramic and porcelain tile are the most stain- and heat-resistant, plus they come in a vast range of sizes, shapes, and colors.
 Natural stone tile also works for this application, but the stone must be sealed periodically to protect against stains.

-Tile can be installed directly over old counters, provided they are flat and are stiff enough to prevent the tile installation from cracking.
-If you can accommodate a little extra thickness, it's best to start with a layer of 1/4-inch cementboard glued to the countertop, and lay the tile over that.
+Tile can be installed directly on top of the old counters, provided they are flat and are stable enough to prevent the new tile from cracking.
+If your counters can accommodate a little extra thickness, it's best to start with a layer of 1/4-inch cement board glued to the countertop, and lay the tile over that.

 Tile is extremely durable and generally easy to clean, but the grout joints are prone to staining and collecting grime.
-To minimize stains and deep-set crud, be sure to seal the grout as soon as possible after installing the tile, and reapply the sealer every few years, as recommended by the manufacturer.
+To minimize stains and deep-set dirt, be sure to seal the grout as soon as possible after installing the tile, and re-apply the sealer every few years, as recommended by the manufacturer.

-Countertop refinishing kits are like paint on steroids.
-They include an epoxy-like paint and decorative stone chips to create the look of natural stone.
+Countertop resurfacing kits are like paint on steroids.
+These kits include epoxy-like paint and decorative stone chips to create the look of natural stone.
 Most kits are designed for making over old laminate counter surfaces.